weepy/blueface/docs/timeline-cells.md

 - **Synchronization** -  Controls how the timeline will align with the master beat.
     - **Master** -  Sync with the longest loop playing
+    - **Step** -  Set the playhead at the next note in the timelines sequence.
     - **1/16** - Align the beginning of the timeline to the next 16th note
     - **1/8** - Align the beginning of the timeline to the next 8th note.
     - **1/4** - Align the beginning of the timeline to the next quarter note.